 Someone does not have to be a therapist to be therapeutic.

 Trauma Informed Care means we can acknowledge and understand when clutter and disorganization may be rooted in trauma and ensure we navigate the process in a safe and healthy way.
 There are many experiences and events that may lead to trauma; injury, illness, loss of a loved one, history of poverty or divorce, to name a few.
-My goal is to make sure you feel supported and cared for through every step of decluttering and organizing your home.
+Our goal is to make sure you feel supported and cared for through every step of decluttering and organizing your home.

 How we implement the 6 Principles of Trauma Informed Care:

 - Safety: we foster an environment where you feel physically and psychologically safe.

 - Trustworthiness & Transparency: Our goal is to build and maintain your trust.